-• Parent Central will rescind placement offers when the Priority Level listed by the Sponsor for waitlist purposes cannot be validated.
-You can retain your RFC date/time, but the Priority Level for your Family Type will be adjusted in Militarychildcare.com.

-The purpose of the Child Development Programs and School Age Center (SAC) programs offered by the DoD Components is to assist DoD military and civilian personnel in balancing the competing demands of family life and the accomplishment of the DoD mission, and to improve the economic viability of the family unit.
+- Parent Central will rescind placement offers when the Priority Level listed by the Sponsor for waitlist purposes cannot be validated.
+You can retain your RFC date/time, but the Priority Level for your Family Type will be adjusted in MilitaryChildCare.com. - The purpose of the Child Development Programs and School Age Center (SAC) programs offered by the DoD Components is to assist DoD military and civilian personnel in balancing the competing demands of family life and the accomplishment of the DoD mission, and to improve the economic viability of the family unit.
 Child Care and SAC is not considered an entitlement.
 (Reference: DODI 6060.2 and 6060.3, #4 Policy.)

-Foreign Military Service members assigned to the Installation/serving the Department of Defense will pay the child and youth fee based on their Total Family Income (TFI).
-The eligibility criteria and priority are the same as any other Active Duty Soldier or DoD Civilian.

-Military personnel of foreign nations and their Families when on orders from the U.S. Armed Forces, or in overseas areas when the overseas commander grants privileges in the best interest of the United States.
-(Reference: AR 215-1 when addressing children 0-12 refer back to AR 608-10).

-Coast Guard when activated are eligible patrons.
+- Foreign Military Service members assigned to the Installation/serving the Department of Defense will pay the child and youth fee based on their Total Family Income (TFI).
+The eligibility criteria and priority are the same as any other Active Duty Soldier or DoD Civilian. - Military personnel of foreign nations and their Families when on orders from the U.S. Armed Forces, or in overseas areas when the overseas commander grants privileges in the best interest of the United States.
+(Reference: AR 215-1 when addressing children 0-12 refer back to AR 608-10). - Coast Guard when activated are eligible patrons.
 The eligibility criteria and priority is the same as any other Active Duty soldier.
-Fees are based on their TFI.

-Retirees are eligible to use all CYS Programs.
+Fees are based on their TFI. - Retirees are eligible to use all CYS Programs; following priority & waitlist guidelines for those programs it applies.
 Fees are not based on TFI for SKIES, Sports & Fitness, or Hourly care programs.
-Retirees are in the Space Available priority category for contracted childcare services with a waitlist.
-(Full time care, Part-Day classes, & KG/School Age care.)
+Retirees are in the Space Available priority category for contracted childcare services with a waitlist (Full time care, Part-Day classes, & KG/School Age care).
 The Middle School & Teen Programs do not have a waitlist system and are enrolled in a first come basis.
-(Completed 6th grade -12th grade)
+(Youth must have completed 6^{th grade} -12th grade)

-Chapter 4 covers the CYS Fee Policy, Total Family Income, Payments, & Refunds.
+Chapter 4 covers the CYS Fee Policy, Total Family Income, Payments, Discounts & Refunds.